 Could walnuts lower cholesterol?

-According to a recent study, a daily dose of walnuts could help to lower cholesterol and reduce your risk of heart disease.
+According to a recent study, a daily dose of walnuts could help to lower cholesterol levels and reduce your risk of heart disease.
 Scientists say the nut contains particularly high levels of important heart-friendly nutrients.

 The researchers analysed data from 61 controlled trials, involving 2,582 participants overall.
 These were trials in which volunteers were directly provided with nuts to eat rather than being advised to consume them, so that the effects of the dietary change could be more accurately assessed.
 The dose of nuts varied from five to 100g each day.